 Speak with a New York Disability Discrimination Lawyer Today

 Before you start an Article 78 proceeding, it is a good idea to consult with an experienced New York City employment attorney.
 Many public employees and job applicants are unaware of how Article 78 cases may affect their rights in future legal proceedings.
 Do not allow yourself to fall into this trap.
-Contact the Law Offices of Mahir S. Nisar to schedule a free consultation with a member of our legal team today.
+Contact the Law Offices of Mahir S. Nisar to schedule a consultation with a member of our legal team today.